BasedLinux/bsd/doc/manual/source/language/advanced-attributes.md

     This will specify the output hash of the single output of a [fixed-output derivation].

-    The `outputHash` attribute must be a string containing the hash in either hexadecimal or "nix32" encoding, or following the format for integrity metadata as defined by [SRI](https://www.w3.org/TR/SRI/).
+    The `outputHash` attribute must be a string containing the hash in either hexadecimal or "bsd32" encoding, or following the format for integrity metadata as defined by [SRI](https://www.w3.org/TR/SRI/).
-    The "nix32" encoding is an adaptation of base-32 encoding.
+    The "bsd32" encoding is an adaptation of base-32 encoding.

     > **Note**
     >
     > The [`convertHash`](@docroot@/language/builtins.md#builtins-convertHash) function shows how to convert between different encodings.
-    > The [`nix-hash` command](../command-ref/nix-hash.md) has information about obtaining the hash for some contents, as well as converting to and from encodings.
+    > The [`bsd-hash` command](../command-ref/bsd-hash.md) has information about obtaining the hash for some contents, as well as converting to and from encodings.

   - [`__contentAddressed`]{#adv-attr-__contentAddressed}